 - Reported: Usually recommendations for law reform but can be advice to government, scoping report or other recommendations

 On 24 November 2017, we published our report on the Goods Mortgages Bill.
 The report presents the final version of the Bill, outlining our recommendations and explaining how they developed in response to consultations.
 Since the outset of this project, we have worked closely with stakeholders and built wide support for the Bill, from consumer groups and lenders alike.
 We hope that the Government will introduce the Bill though the Law Commission’s special procedure.

 In September 2014, HM Treasury asked the Law Commission to review the Bills of Sale Acts.
 Our 2016 report recommends that the Bills of Sale Acts should be repealed and replaced with modern legislation that imposes fewer burdens on lenders and provides more protection for borrowers.

-In summer 2017 we consulted on draft clauses, which are intended to form part of the Goods Mortgages Bill announced by the government in the Queen’s speech in June 2017.
-That consultation is now closed.
-The draft clauses and consultation paper are still available for reference at the bottom of this page.
+In the summer of 2017 we consulted on draft clauses, which were intended to form part of the Goods Mortgages Bill announced by the government in the Queen’s speech in June 2017.

 What are bills of sale?